Has wrestling taken advantage of no sports?

 For the last four months, pro wrestling had its chance to pick up fans with no sports to compete with, yet it dropped significantly.

-From the March 13 episode of Smackdown through this past Wednesday’s editions of AEW Dynamite and NXT, there were a combined 1,416,000 fewer overnight pro wrestling viewers than when the pandemic truly took hold of our country.
+From the March 13 episode of Smackdown through this July 22 editions of AEW Dynamite and NXT, there were a combined 1,416,000 fewer overnight pro wrestling viewers than when the pandemic truly took hold of our country.

 So, has pro wrestling taken advantage of having no sports “competition?”